 Also, prospect modeling can help segment your audiences to test and analyze data-informed marketing campaigns.
 First you target new donors based on current donor data and then continue to refine your models and audiences based on campaign results and interactions.
 You can also apply lookalike modeling on current donor segments to directly target prospects on the internet who “look like” your current donors.
 Bottom line is you target people more accurately based on a propensity to donate to your organization, increasing marketing efficiency and return on marketing investment.

-Idea 3: Promote Success More Often
+Analytics Idea 3: Promote Success More Often

 Once you’re more effectively reaching current donors and your best prospects with targeted, customized marketing, it’s time to tell them how awesome you are, as often as possible.
 The more you show donors and prospects that your organization delivers results and fulfills the mission, the more likely they’ll fund your initiatives.